PMTiles Specification Deep Dive

 HTTP Range Request Workflow

 The operational efficiency of PMTiles hinges on HTTP byte-range requests.
-Instead of downloading an entire multi-gigabyte archive, clients request specific byte ranges using the Range: bytes=start-end header.
-The server responds with a 206 Partial Content status, returning only the requested segment.
-This workflow aligns with RFC 7233, which standardizes partial content delivery, cache validation, and multipart range handling.
+Clients request specific byte ranges using the Range: bytes=start-end header; the server responds with 206 Partial Content.
+This workflow aligns with RFC 7233.

 Modern CDNs cache each 206 response independently based on the Range header, effectively turning a single archive into thousands of cacheable micro-assets.
-To maximize hit rates, ensure your origin server correctly propagates Accept-Ranges: bytes and avoids stripping custom range headers at edge layers.
-Misconfigured proxies that buffer full responses or ignore Range headers will negate the format’s primary advantage, causing unnecessary bandwidth consumption and increased time-to-first-byte (TTFB).
+Ensure your origin server returns Accept-Ranges: bytes and does not buffer full responses — proxy layers that ignore Range headers negate the format’s primary advantage.

 Implementation Patterns for Automation